coreos/coreos-assembler/docs/kola/external-tests.md

 the `--memory` argument to `qemuexec`.
 This is currently only enforced on `qemu-unpriv`.

-The `additionalNics` key has the same semantics as the `--secondary-nics` argument to `qemuexec`.
+The `additionalNics` key has the same semantics as the `--additional-nics` argument to `qemuexec`.
 It is currently only supported on `qemu-unpriv`.

 The `timeoutMin` key takes a positive integer and specifies a timeout for the test